 Finances and Board of Directors

 Based on the funds used for aid work, Finn Church Aid (FCA) is the largest Finnish development cooperation organisation and the second largest provider of humanitarian aid.
-We operate in around 15 countries in Asia, Africa, Latin America and the Middle East.
+We operate in 17 countries in Asia, Africa, Latin America and the Middle East.

 FCA wants to ensure that the available funds are used as productively and responsibly as possible.
 As one of the main development cooperation organisations in Finland, we have developed an internal audit supported by the board’s inspection committee.
 At the same time, risk management has become a part of our normal operational planning and assessment.
 FCA is audited by KMPG.